-Lopburi is the capital city of Lopburi Province in Thailand.
+Phra Prang Sam Yod temple is located in Lopburi, the capital city of Lopburi Province in Thailand.
 It is about 150 kilometres (93 mi) northeast of Bangkok.
-The city is best known for the thousand of crab-eating macaques that live in the middle of the city, especially around the Khmer temple, Prang Sam Yot and a Khmer shrine, Sarn Phra Karn.
+The city is best known for the thousand of crab-eating macaques that live in the middle of the city, especially around the Khmer temple and a Khmer shrine, Sarn Phra Karn.
 They are fed by the local people, especially during the Monkey Festival.
 This festival usually occurs on the last Sunday of November.

 Select the Macaque in Front of the Prang Sam Yod Temple picture to enlarge it or fit your device screen size.